Euan Uglow: Biography

 Euan Uglow was born in 1932 in London.
 As a child, he lived in Tulse Hill in south London, where his father was an accountant.
 Uglow went to the local grammar school in Tulse Hill, Strand School.
 Afterwards he studied at Camberwell School of Art from 1948 to 1950, during a time when Camberwell students studied under artists such as Victor Pasmore, Lawrence Gowing, John Minton, Kenneth Martin and William Coldstream.
-Uglow was influenced by Coldstream whilst at Camberwell, although he believed that another tutor there, the painter Claude Rogers, was more significant in his development.
+Uglow was influenced by Coldstream while at Camberwell, although he believed that another tutor there, the painter Claude Rogers, was more significant in his development.
 Nonetheless, when Coldstream left Camberwell to teach at the Slade School of Art in 1951, Uglow followed him, and remained a student at the Slade until 1954.

 Refusing compulsory military service, Uglow was registered as a conscientious objector in 1954, and spent two years undertaking community work, assisting in the restoration of a war-damaged church by Christopher Wren in the City of London, redecorating the house of the artist Patrick George, and helping on a farm in Surrey.

 Success in art was not immediate, and he did not sell a painting until eight years after leaving art school.
 During this time he took a variety of part-time teaching jobs, most notably at the Slade from 1961, an institution with which he was to be associated for the rest of his life.

 In 1962, he was at the centre of a storm at the municipal art gallery in Bradford, Yorkshire, when a local councillor, Horace Hird, had one of Uglow's paintings, German Girl, removed from an Arts Council exhibition at the gallery.
-Hird claimed the painting 'offended decency'.
+Hird claimed the painting "offended decency".

 Despite this, Uglow was generally a shy artist who shunned publicity as well as honours, including an offer to become a member of the Royal Academy in 1961.
 However, he did become a trustee of the National Gallery in London in 1991, although, in his own words, he was generally ignored by the other trustees.